 Safety Follows given safety instructions.
 1 Considers safety precautions while working with tools and equipment.
 2 Is conscious and observes safety regulations for his safety and that of others.
-3 r Testing Makes simple tests to check the final product.
+3 evidence of tests carried out to check the outcome of the product.
+Testing Makes simple tests to check the final product.
 1 Carries out tests to check the product against some criteria of the specification.
 2 Uses appropriate tests to check the product against all criteria of the specification.
-3
+3 evidence of evaluating the artefact against the specifications and substantiated suggestions and/or modifications of the finished product.